Why do we hate doing laundry?

 Too many clothes

-If you took Day 18’s challenge seriously, and decluttered your wardrobe then you are already ahead of the game!
+If you have taken the time to declutter your wardrobe then you are already ahead of the game!
 Seriously decluttering your closet is going to make it easier because you’ll have less clothes to wash.

 As you fold clean clothes, toss unwanted items to the side for donation.
 These can be clothes that no longer fit or clothes you no longer love.
 You can even keep a donation box in your laundry room or closet so it becomes a habit to let go of excess clothing.